japa/japa.dev/content/docs/plugins/dot-reporter.md

 # Dot reporter

 Reporters in Japa are responsible for displaying/saving the progress of tests.
-The dot reporter is a minimalist reporter that displays a dot for each passing test and an cross for each failing test.
+The dot reporter is a minimalist reporter that displays a dot for each passing test and a cross for each failing test.

 ![](dot-reporter.png)